Franchise Fees

 Franchise fees are a method of collecting funds from utility companies who use City rights of way.
 These funds are typically passed directly through to all commercial and industrial businesses, tax exempt properties, and residents that use the street and trail systems.

-What are the franchise fee funds be used for?
+What are the franchise fee funds used for?

 The franchise fees are set aside in a dedicated fund and are used solely for PMP overlay, sealcoat, and trail expenses.
-City staff is also looking into adding sidewalk replacement into the program to aid in improving sidewalk condition to current City standards and ADA compliance.
+With the approval of City Council, City staff also added sidewalk replacement into the program in 2024 to aid in improving sidewalk condition to current City standards and ADA compliance.

 What is the City's authority to charge a franchise fee?